 I finished this series last week and it has been a long time since a book, or a series of books, has stuck with me in this way.
 The first three books were originally published in the eighties, but they were updated when the fourth book was released just a few years ago.
 I bought all four books as they were a super deal on Amazon and ignored all of my other life responsibilities as I powered through them.
 The book centers around the First Family, namely the eldest child of the president, who happens to be a woman.
 Given recent political events, I found parts of the book hard to read.
 I cried while reading each book for different reasons, but finished the series so happy to have found these books.
 (Hat tip to Janssen at Everyday Reading for introducing me to these!)

-My friend Erin recommended this and I was reminded that I read the first, but not the next two.
+My friend Erin recommended this and I was reminded that I read the first, but not the next two books.
 These books are beasts, but I really enjoyed the first one, so if you don’t want a book that you’re going to finish in a weekend, maybe try these!

 This is a recommendation from a friend who says it’s great for “folks who like old-timey stuff.”
 The first book alone has tons of 5 star reviews on Amazon, so I’m adding it to my personal list.